six-two/mkdocs-placeholder-plugin/README.md

 ## TODOs

 - What about the search entries?
 Can I hook into them for the normal MkDocs and the MkDocs for material plugins?
-- Update to new plugin config (mkdocs 1.4)?
 - Optional extra buttons for the global placeholder state (reset, import, export)
 - Set initial value from input fields to something like "JavaScript disabled" (to tell users to enable JS)
 - Add option to reload the page if a checkbox/dropdown is changed or a text field is changed and `Enter` is pressed (to immediately show the new values)